Spirituality

 योग निद्रा

-Yoga nidra is a meditative form of yogic sleep.
-The practitioner is led on an inner pilgrimage while in the delicate state of consciousness between wakeful mindfulness & slumber.
-This method of meditation is meant to create physical, mental, and emotional relaxation, while simultaneously allowing the practitioner to explore the subconscious & unconscious dimensions.
+Yoga nidra is a meditative practice often referred to as yogic sleep.
+The practitioner is gently guided on an inner pilgrimage while resting in the delicate liminal state of consciousness between wakeful mindfulness & slumber.
+This method of meditation is meant to induce deep physical, mental, and emotional relaxation, while also opening access to the subconscious & unconscious layers of the psyche.

 Meeting with a Guide; Meeting with Self